cqse/teamscale-sap-abap-connector/README.md

 **&copy; 2019 CQSE GmbH**
 **Usage of this software and all its components is restricted to a valid license for Teamscale (enterprise edition).**
-**Static or dynamic analysis of this code is prohibited unless all of the following conditions are met:**
+**Static or dynamic analysis of this software or any of its components is prohibited unless the complete results of the analysis are shared with CQSE GmbH**

-1. **express permission has been granted by CQSE GmbH**
-2. **the complete results of the analysis are shared with CQSE GmbH**